-The other key tools that have been used during this research is simulations based on the utility provided by Python packages for gravitational wave science, particularly pygwb [12].
+The other key tools that have been used during this research are simulations provided by Python packages for gravitational wave science, particularly pygwb [12].
 Through simulations and coding, the project aims at utilizing different parameters and approximations for both mass distributions and redshift distributions in my research, apply statistical techniques to prototype SGWBs generated, study SNRs required to probe such backgrounds, etc.